Nitrokey/odoo-sale-workflow/stock_picking_on_hold/readme/USAGE.rst

 To use functionality of module,

-1) You need to generate "Sale Order" using "Payment Method: Enabled Hold Picking Untill Payment"
+1) Generate "Sale Order" using "Payment Method: Enabled Hold Picking Until Payment" or enable Hold Picking Until Payment in Settings -> Sales.
-2) Picking can not "confirm" untill the payment is "confirmed" of that Sale Order
+2) Picking can not "confirm" until the payment is "confirmed" of that Sale Order